davej/node-wsscraper/README.md

-# node-scraper
+# node-wsscraper

-A little module that makes scraping websites a little easier.
-Uses node.js and jQuery.
+A little module that makes scraping and performing auth with JSON/XML web services a little easier.
+If no JSON/XML web service is available then it can scrape ordinary webpages using JQuery.
+Uses node.js, xml2js and jQuery.

+This is a fork of [node-scraper](http://github.com/mape/node-scraper) by [mape](http://github.com/mape/), if you just want webpage scraping then check out his project instead.

 ## Installation